fuzzygroup/blog/_posts/2016-10-16-aws-tutorial-18-when-you-ve-lost-you-web-server-how-to-find-an-aws-resource.md

 ---
 layout: post
-title: AWS Tutorial 18 - When You've Lost You Web Server, How to Find an AWS Resource
+title: AWS Tutorial 18 - When You've Lost Your Web Server, How to Find an AWS Resource
 category: aws
 tags: ["aws"]
 ---